mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 ### Why we're hiring

-Both our open-source community, and our premium products are [growing fast](https://www.similarweb.com/website/material-ui.com) (x2-3 YoY).
-We need talented engineers to keep that going!
+As our teams are growing (x2-3 YoY), we thought that it's time to give chance for new talented engineers to join us for an internship!

-We need help to continue to improve the health of Material-UI open-source: make the library easier to use, make it support more use cases, improve performance, make it more accessible, and make it easier to customize to support [in-house design systems](https://medium.com/google-design/state-of-design-systems-2019-ff5f26ada71).
+We need help to continue to improve the health of Material-UI open-source: make the library easier to use, make it support more use cases, improve performance, make it more accessible, and enrich it with new components.
 We also need help keeping up with the community, guiding developers to answers, and just generally being a positive presence in the open-source community.

-We also need to develop our premium content.
-We have a store, and an enterprise version of the library, starting with the [data grid](/components/data-grid/#commercial-version).
-The enterprise features are built on the open-source version of the components.

 ### Why this is interesting